the-daniel-rothig/eigencode/packages/react-substitute/Readme.md

 But beware: `mapElement` will be run every time a new element is rendered, and should only contain trivial mapping operations or side effects that run quickly.

-### Use multiple, simple `<Replacer>`s to compose behaviour
+### Use multiple, simple `<Substitute>`s to compose behaviour

-The `<Replacer>` component can be used anywhere in the component tree, and can even be nested.
-This allows you to use multiple `<Replacer>`s in your app, without issues or performance penalties.
+The `<Substitute>` component can be used anywhere in the component tree, and can even be nested.
+This allows you to use multiple `<Substitute>`s in your app, without issues or performance penalties.
 Doing so will let you write one `mapElement` per aspect, increasing reusability and improving code quality.